 In order to make use of Google Find my Device to locate your Android Phone, you must have an active Google account.
 The same email address that you used to download apps from the Google Play Store on your phone.

 - Open Android Find my Device on your PC browser or download its app on some other Android Smartphone.

 - Sign in using your Gmail account.

 - Select the device you want to locate.

-There are other third-party apps that let you track your lost phone without internet connection.
-The problem, in this case, is that those apps are required to be pre-installed on your phones before it gone missing.
-Maybe it will prove out to be a good precaution.
+There are other third-party apps that let you track your lost phone without an internet connection.
+The problem, in this case, is that those apps are required to be pre-installed on your phones before it went missing.
+Maybe it will prove out to be a reasonable precaution.